 - To execute the newly-added script now, click Start, or click > Start with Arguments.
-See Manually Starting or Stopping a Script (on page 296). - To add more scripts, return to the scripts list by clicking "Lua Scripts" again in the Menu (on page 98), and then repeat the above steps.
+See Manually Starting or Stopping a Script (on page 276). - To add more scripts, return to the scripts list by clicking "Lua Scripts" again in the Menu, and then repeat the above steps.